Tiled Beamspace MVDR for 1024-element Wideband Radar: performance evaluation

 Across both A1 and E2 scenarios, the coordinated tiled MVDR detects more targets and exhibits lower range and velocity errors for detected targets.
 Missed targets are shown in the figures using hatched bars, and their corresponding errors are depicted symbolically as infinity to indicate detection failure.

 The SINR results shown in Figure~\ref{Fig:SINR} further highlight the advantage of the coordinated tiled MVDR architecture.
 Across both scenarios, the coordinated approach achieves consistently higher SINR at the target detection bins compared to the single-array processor.
-Targets with SINR reported as zero correspond to missed detections, since no valid CFAR peak is present at the target’s true range–velocity location.
+Targets with SINR below the detection threshold are considered missed detections.

 The performance gap between the two methods becomes more pronounced in Scenario~E2, where the interference environment is significantly more severe.
 In this case, the coordinated tiled processor maintains higher SINR for a larger fraction of the targets, demonstrating significantly increased robustness to strong interference than with a single tile.